Claus1/unigui-go/README.md

 ```
 func Dialog(name string, text string, callback Handler, buttons ...string) *Dialog_
 ```
-where buttons is a list of the dialog buttons like ["Yes","No", "Cancel"].
+where buttons is a list of the dialog buttons like "Yes","No", "Cancel".
 Dialog callback has the signature as other with value == pushed button name
 ```
 func dialogCallback(pressedButton Any) Any{